 The Craft of Coding discusses aspects of programming – coding, testing, style, algorithms, problem solving.
-It focuses predominantly on coding in C, Python, Ada, and the legacy languages Fortran and Cobol.
+It focuses predominantly on coding in C, Python, Julia, Processing, Ada, and the legacy languages Fortran and Cobol.
 The “LANGUAGES” page has information relating to programming languages.
 The PRACNIQUES page contains solutions, and case studies to various programming problems.
 I have also expanded the blog to talk about issues related to technology and image processing.

 My name is Michael Wirth and I teach in the School of Computer Science at the University of Guelph.
 I teach programming languages, legacy programming, digital photography (as it relates to computer vision/image processing), and food history related courses.
 My areas of interest include recursion, Fibonacci numbers, photographic aesthetics, and the design and usability of everyday items.